-- 11.6 Whilst there is no formal enclosure or boundary treatment around the garden perimeter, the general extent of the curtilage was defined by the red line plan which accompanied the approved planning consent for the replacement dwelling (reference 10/95526) and this lack of enclosure highlights the rural character of the site.
+- 11.6 As noted in the case of the corresponding application for the tennis court there is no formal enclosure or boundary treatment around the garden perimeter and the general extent of the curtilage was defined by the red line plan which accompanied the approved planning consent for the replacement dwelling (reference 10/95526).
+This lack of enclosure highlights the rural character of the site.
 None of the subsequent applications have deviated significantly from this delineation and it is also evident from aerial photographs dated 2005 that the domestic curtilage area has gradually increased over the last 10 years (with much of the proposed development area falling outside the managed garden area and lawn).
-Based upon this and the necessary removal of trees it is considered that the northern section of the tennis court encroaches beyond the established residential curtilage and would not be contained within the established lawn, hard surfacing and area of domestic built development. - 11.7 Policy CP8 (Local Distinctiveness) states that the potential cumulative impact of individual proposals over time also needs to be considered when assessing development proposals and this is of particular relevance with regards to the encroachment of domestic uses onto open countryside (in terms of plot characteristics and precedent).
-There is considerable pressure across the New Forest for this form of development and the proposal would (in light of the concerns over the impact upon the character of the site also) be contrary to the requirements of Policies DP1 and CP8 of the New Forest National Park Core Strategy. - 11.8 As noted by the Authority's Ecologist the ecology survey accompanying the application notes that it was carried out at a time when flora could not be adequately assessed, and furthermore the assessment for dormice appears based on a method that is not fully appropriate to presence/absence.
-The Authority's Ecologist considers that no good practice presence/absence survey for reptiles has been undertaken.
-Therefore there is insufficient information demonstrate that impacts associated with the development would be outweighed by measures to avoid, mitigate and compensate for effects.
-There is also concern that the ecology report acknowledges that the access could cause loss of habitat with high suitability for reptiles, however no appropriate survey has been undertaken to quantify impacts and no information is provided to demonstrate that the interests of these species will be safeguarded.
-The development is likely to give rise to the fragmentation of habitats and loss of some features capable of supporting nature conservation interests.
-The development would therefore be contrary to the requirements of policy CP2 of the New Forest National Park Core Strategy and the requirements of the National Planning Policy Framework (Paragraphs 109, 115,
+Whilst the proposed garage itself would appear appropriate in siting and appearance it is considered that the proposed new access track and retaining wall would encroach beyond the established residential curtilage and would not be contained within the established lawn, hard surfacing and area of domestic built development associated with the main house. - 11.7 Policy CP8 (Local Distinctiveness) states that the potential cumulative impact of individual proposals over time also needs to be considered when assessing development proposals and this is of particular relevance with regards to the encroachment of domestic uses onto open countryside (in terms of plot characteristics and precedent).
+There is considerable pressure across the New Forest for this form of development and the proposal would (in light of the concerns over the impact upon the character of the site also) be contrary to the requirements of Policies DP1 and CP8 of the New Forest National Park Core Strategy. - As noted by the Authority's Ecologist the ecology survey accompanying the application notes that it was carried out at a time when flora could not be adequately assessed, and furthermore the assessment for dormice appears based on a method that is not fully appropriate to ascertain presence/absence.
+The National Planning Policy Framework makes reference to habitats such as ancient woodland that cannot be recreated and it is anticipated that some of the areas affected by this proposal and the corresponding application can provide important supporting functions for the designated interests.
+Lowland mixed deciduous woodland is also listed by the Government as a habitat of principal importance for biodiversity and it has not been demonstrated that the impacts would be outweighed by measures to avoid, mitigate and compensate for effects.
+There is also concern that previous ecological surveys for the site have cited potential for protected species around the site and this would appear to be at odds with the current ecological assessment..
+The current report also acknowledges that the proposal would lead to loss of habitat with high suitability for reptiles.
+However no appropriate survey work has been undertaken to quantify, mitigate or compensate for these impacts.
+The development would therefore be contrary to the requirements of policy CP2 of the New Forest National Park Core Strategy and the requirements of the National Planning Policy Framework (Paragraphs 109, 115, 118).